dragginzgame/mimic/README.md

 - Stable structures for Cell/B-Tree, would like it if there was a few more options.
 Making non-Copy Cells because of Strings seemed a bit of a stretch

+### OPEN QUESTIONS (HELP PLZ!)

+#### Crates & Modules

+- strum, candid, remain - is there anyway to wrap these without requiring the dependency to be specified in the application that's using Mimic
+- comments needed on the amount of crates in the framework.
+Does it have to be so many?
+What's the best practice for organising crates in a complicated project

+#### Errors

+- **HELP!** what's the best way to handle a framework that has about 50 different error types

+#### IDE

+- rust-analyzer gives false positives when negative numbers are used in macros, via the derive crate.
+I know that you're supposed to put them in quotes, but the ArgNumber crate works just fine.

 ----------
+## Top-Level Crates

+- `mimic` - the codebase is here, plus a top level `mimic/src` crate that includes and organises everything
+- `mimic_base` - the design
+- `mimic_cli` - This contains `mimicli`, the commnand line tool to generate rust code for canister actor classes, and the schema.json file which is deserialized and used by the actors.
+- `mimic_common` - common files that are used by macros at the framework level and also application level
+- `mimic_derive` - derive macros (currently just Storable)

-## Directories
+## Mimic

 #### api

 This crate contains helper macros for the API/Actor classes.
 This is also where a lot of the errors are defined and wrapped.
 As the bin/actorgen crate generates a lot of code, this crate is mostly here to handle and organise where that code points to.

-#### cli

-This contains `mimicli`, the commnand line tool to generate rust code for canister actor classes, and the schema.json file which is deserialized and used by the actors.

 #### canisters

 Framework-level canisters.
 Currently there's just the test canister which allows you to test things at IC runtime which cargo test can't do.

 #### db